 There is light at the end of the fussy eating tunnel!
 As always with habit building, the key to success is consistency.
 Whatever approach you decide is best for your family, make sure that it is sustainable.
 For more help we recommend seeing our very own experienced paediatric dietitian, Michelle Bulman.
 Click here to find out more about Michelle and book an appointment online.

-If you’re looking for more help with stressful family mealtimes or supporting your toddler to have a balanced intake, need some extra inspiration, or would like some individual advice on healthy eating, book in with one of the experienced dietitians at The Healthy Eating Hub or call us on 6174 4663.
+If you’re looking for more help with stressful family mealtimes or supporting your toddler to have a balanced intake, need some extra inspiration, or would like some individual advice on healthy eating, book in with one of the experienced dietitians at The Healthy Eating Clinic or call us on 6174 4663.